 With a tea K-cup, you will be able to make your favorite tea in a couple of minutes only.
 Tea K-cups are also available in many flavors, from English breakfast, green tea, to black tea and white tea.
 There are also blended teas that combine different ingredients to create a unique flavor and aroma!
 But given the plethora of tea K-cups available online, it is not easy to pick one that suits your taste buds.

-So if you're struggling to find some great-tasting tea pods, take a look at our list of top 10 favorites!
+So if you're struggling to find some great-tasting tea pods, take a look at our list of 10 favorites!
 Twinings' English Breakfast Black Tea was our top pick as it's made of a high-quality black tea blend and has a flavorful, full-bodied taste.
-Scroll down to our buying guide at the end if you're finding it hard to choose tea K-cups.
+Scroll down to our buying guide at the end, reviewed by a certified tea sommelier, if you're finding it hard to choose tea K-cups.

 Harney & Sons